Hattifnatt Kichijoji: Tokyo’s Most Magical Storybook Cafe

-About Hattifnatt
+About Hattifnatt Kichijoji

-The cafe has three stories.
+The café has three stories.
 The ground floor is the kitchen.
 A private room is also on the first floor.
 Its main dining area is on the second floor.
 If you would like to sit on the ground, climb further up to the loft area.

 The wallpaper is the work of the famous Japanese picture book artist couple, Marini & Monteany (マリーニ・モンティーニ).
 The husband is responsible for drawing animals, while his wife draws children.